crabmandable/zxorm/README.md

 ___
 ### Error handing
-There are four types of exceptions that are intentionally thrown from within the `zxorm` library:
+There are five types of exceptions that are intentionally thrown from within the `zxorm` library:
 1. `zxorm::Error` - This is the base class for all zxorm exceptions.

-2. `zxorm::SQLExecutionError` - This will be thrown if a statment is unable to be executed, usually due to constraints.
+2. `zxorm::SQLConstraintError` - This will be thrown if a statment is unable to be executed, due to constraints

+3. `zxorm::SQLExecutionError` - This will be thrown if a statment is unable to be initialized or executed

-3. `zxorm::ConnectionError` - This will be thrown if there is a problem opening or closing a connection to the database.
+4. `zxorm::ConnectionError` - This will be thrown if there is a problem opening or closing a connection to the database.

-4. `zxorm::InternalError` - This likely indicates a bug in `zxorm`, and will hopefully never been seen outside of development.
+5. `zxorm::InternalError` - This likely indicates a bug in `zxorm`, and will hopefully never been seen outside of development.

+Where relevant, the `sqlite_errcode()` function can be used to query the [sqlite extended result code](https://www.sqlite.org/rescode.html#extrc) that caused the exception.

 ___
 ### Connection options